Asteatotic Eczema

 Asteatotic eczema is mostly caused by water loss of the stratum corneum, otherwise known as extreme skin dryness.

 The outer layers of our skin need 10-20% water concentration in order to stay healthy, and the free fatty acids that live in our skin help hold onto that necessary moisture.
-Most people that suffer from asteatotic eczema have a large decrease in free fatty acids, and when there is a loss of those fatty acids, our skin can lose moisture 75% times more than healthy skin.
+Most people who suffer from asteatotic eczema have a large decrease in free fatty acids, and when there is a loss of those fatty acids, skin loses moisture much more easily than in healthy skin.

-This moisture loss causes skin cells to shrink and lose elasticity, creating the characteristic asteatotic eczema cracks or fissures on the skin’s surface.
-Sometimes these fissures are so deep that they injure the small blood vessels in the skin, which causes superficial bleeding and redness.
+This moisture loss causes skin cells to shrink and lose elasticity, creating asteatotic eczema cracks or fissures on the skin’s surface.
+Sometimes, these fissures are so deep that they injure the small blood vessels in the skin, which causes superficial bleeding and redness.
 The moisture loss can also cause itchy skin, sometimes called pruritis, which is another common symptom of asteatotic eczema.

-The skin barrier and its important fatty acids can be damaged or lost in a variety of ways, including:
+The skin barrier and its important fatty acids can be damaged or lost in a variety of ways, making the skin prone to asteatotic eczema:

 • Genetic predisposition